Glaucoma in the African American and Hispanic Communities: What We Know in 2023

 The Leading Cause of Blindness in African Americans

-This study showed that the prevalence of glaucoma was 4 percent in African Americans ages 50-59, and increased to approximately 13 percent in African Americans ages 80-89.
-Adjusting for age, African-Americans were 3 to 4 times more likely to have a diagnosis of glaucoma compared to Caucasians.
-And not only was the overall prevalence higher in African Americans, but the disease began at an earlier age.
+This study showed that the prevalence of glaucoma was 4% in African Americans ages 50-59 and increased to approximately 13% in African Americans ages 80-89.
+Adjusting for age, African Americans were 3 to 4 times more likely to have a diagnosis of glaucoma compared to Caucasians.
+Not only was the overall prevalence higher in African Americans, but the disease began at an earlier age.
 This study also showed that half of all patients, regardless of ethnicity, were unaware that they had glaucoma.

-Why are African Americans at Increased Risk?
+Why Are African Americans at Increased Risk?

 Overall, in the African American population, open-angle glaucoma is more common, more difficult to treat, and more severe at the time of diagnosis, which results in more blindness.

-Glaucoma Risk in Hispanics
+Glaucoma Risk in the Hispanic/Latino Community

-The study found that 75% of Latinos with glaucoma were previously undiagnosed, which may be attributed the large percentage of patients who did not have health insurance.
-The LALES study also supported findings from other studies that suggest that blood pressure is very important in patients with glaucoma.
+The study found that 75% of Latinos with glaucoma were previously undiagnosed, which may be attributed to the large percentage of patients who did not have health insurance.
+The study also supported earlier findings that suggest that monitoring blood pressure is extremely important in patients with glaucoma.
 Patients with very high blood pressure have higher eye pressure, which is known to be a major risk factor in open-angle glaucoma.
 On the other hand, patients with very low blood pressure also have increased risk of open-angle glaucoma, which is thought to be related to poor blood flow to the optic nerve.